asarmadi/Differential_Drive_Mobile_Robot/README.md

-# Differential Drive Mobile Robot
+# Nonlinear Robot Control

+## Robots
+Two robots are considered: Differential Wheeled Robot, and 2D quadrotor.

 ## Modelling
 A detailed summary of the modelling of the robot is reported in the [report file](https://github.com/asarmadi/Differential_Drive_Mobile_Robot/blob/main/Docs/report.pdf).
 The matrial of the report are mostly taken from [Dynamic Modelling of Differential-Drive Mobile Robots using Lagrange and Newton-Euler Methodologies: A Unified Framework](https://www.hilarispublisher.com/open-access/dynamic-modelling-of-differentialdrive-mobile-robots-using-lagrange-and-newtoneuler-methodologies-a-unified-framework-2168-9695.1000107.pdf)